-Expenses associated with the enforcement of the Arbitral Award, equipment holding costs, Venezuelan operations and interest for the three months ended March 31, 2015 increased from the comparable period in 2014 by approximately \$1.0 million.
+Arbitration expenses during the three and nine months ended September 30, 2015 decreased from the comparable periods in 2014 by approximately \$4.0 million and \$2.9 million, respectively due to the accrual of contingent legal fees in 2014 payable as a result of the successful ICSID Award and \$0.7 million in non-cash stock option compensation from options which vested upon the issuance of the Award.
 The increase in interest expense was due to the 2014 extension of the maturity date of the notes and an increase in the interest paid thereon from 5.5% to 11%, and the issuance of additional notes at 11%.
-The increase in arbitration was due to costs associated with the enforcement and collection of the Arbitral Award.

-Overall, total expenses for the three months ended March 31, 2015 increased by approximately \$0.9 million from the comparable period in 2014
+Overall, total expenses for the three and nine months ended September 30, 2015 decreased by approximately \$3.5 million and \$1.9 million from the comparable periods in 2014